Star Wars: Farrah Fawcett and 9 Other Princess Leia Wannabes

 Today the avowed cat-lover (she has nearly a dozen), has a memorable list of film and TV movie credits with Lonesome Dove, The Dead, The Grifters, and The Addams Family.

-The 23-year-old actress had been born Joyce Penelope Wilhelmina Frankenberg, but chose early in her career to take the stage name "Jane Seymour" after King Henry VIII's third wife.
+The 23-year-old "Bond girl" had been born Joyce Penelope Wilhelmina Frankenberg, but chose early in her career to take the stage name "Jane Seymour" after King Henry VIII's third wife.
 She is a heterachromiac, having one green eye and one brown eye.

 Although she didn't make the cut for the Princess Leia role, success would soon follow when she starred in 1981's Somewhere in Time opposite Christopher "Superman" Reeve.
 Other big screen credits will later include Oh!
 Heavenly Dog, Lassiter, Wedding Crashers, and she would enjoy huge popularity on the TV series Dr. Quinn, Medicine Woman.